mdfleming3/mdfleming3.github.io/_drafts/how-dictation-can-strengthen-your-brand-voice.md

 _Image courtesy of Content Marketing Institute_

-## The Problem of Saying vs. Doing
+## The Problem of Authenticity

+While the framework above is excellent for setting goals for a company's brand voice design, it doesn't provide any insight into actually how to create the voice.
+Is a writer supposed to take creative liberty under this framework?
+Should we reuse successful pieces of content to make a brand voice Frankenstein?
+Should we throw something against the wall and revise until analytics show something that is working?

+The process of designing a brand voice needs to consider the story of the company.
+Ask yourself who are the people within your company that make it what it is today?
+For a small

+Many companies use it to identify their brand voice before employing a writer to create content under these loose guidelines.
+While this may result it great content, it does not address the problem of authenticity.

+The problem of authenticity is that content writers are only a single perspective within a company.
+Whether it's noticeable of not, a writer's voice takes on his or her own voice.
+This can become problematic, because every key player in a company has such a voice.
+The leaders speak a certain way.
+The salespeople speak another way.
+The product builder speak...you guessed it...in their own way.
+A strong brand has the ability to tie in all of these languages into a powerful

+While this may result in great content, the process does not address the issue that brand voice flows throughout an organization.
+Simply

+However, it does little for actually creating an authentic voice.
+That is, having a team of writers come up with buzz words and

-The approach above is a great tool in the goal setting stage of designing your brand voice, but the actual content creation stage of building a brand voice simply relies on a writer hammering out content you can use for landing pages, campaigns, etc.
+ of designing your brand voice, but the actual content creation stage of building a brand voice simply relies on a writer hammering out content you can use for landing pages, campaigns, etc.

 ## What Is Dictation